 Treating Chronic Pain in California

 The treatment of chronic pain at Bayside Marin’s rehab center involves techniques to reduce pain levels as much as possible to a tolerable level and to improve function.

 Treatment includes psychotherapy, relaxation techniques, Qigong, acupuncture and physical therapy.
 These treatments alone can help patients achieve a significant reduction in pain levels.

 “Pain is a symptom, an internal receptor of discomfort,” Deutsch said.
 “So, for example, if patients deal with their stress, their headaches may resolve.”

 While treatment can go a long way to relieving pain, health treatment of opiate addiction is very important and may make up a significant part of a patient’s chronic pain treatment.

 Patients are first required to detox from the opiates they are addicted to or dependent on through the use of various medications.
 One of those is Suboxone, a partial opiate that can reduce or eliminate withdrawal symptoms.
 Suboxone can be used on a chronic basis to prevent relapse and to ameliorate pain because it is analgesic in itself.
 Suboxone acts as a substitute for the abused opiate but is non-addictive.

-After they have completed their inpatient treatment at Bayside Marin, patients are provided an aftercare treatment program with a number of treatment options, including individual and group therapy, access to 12-Step treatment and access to local physicians who can prescribe medications.
+After they have completed their treatment at Bayside Marin in California, patients are provided an aftercare treatment program with a number of rehab options, including individual and group therapy, access to 12-Step treatment and access to local physicians who can prescribe medications.